crosen188/ibm-containers-interconnect-2017/4-Zero-Downtime-with-Active-Deployment.md

 ## Task 1: Prepare to deploy your updated application

 This will walk you through setting up a sample application.
-If you already have a Container application *that is in a container group*, you can use that intead.
+If you already have a Container application *that is in a container group*, you can use that instead.

  1. Get application code to use for this lab